Rachel M. Taylor

 Ph.D.
 Student and Graduate Research Assistant

 I am currently a second-year doctoral student in the Human Development and Family Sciences program.

 |M.A.||Human Development and Family Science||University of Connecticut||2020|

 |B.S.||Psychology||Eastern Michigan University||2018|

-My research interests span over topics from both adolescent devepment and developmental methodology.
-Substantively, my research investigates aggression, peer victimization, and character developemnt.
-My quantitative research currently focuses on meta-analysis and longitudinal data, particularly the impact of temporal design.
+My research involves topics in both human development and developmental methodology.
+Substantively, my research investigates aggression, peer victimization, and character development.
+My quantitative interests include meta-analysis and the analysis of longitudinal data.

 I have previously served as a teaching assistant for classes on meta-analysis, family interaction, and experimental psychology.